A mysterious park lined with impressive stone Buddha statues | Morioka City's "Rakan Children's Park" Historical Heritage Site [Iwate Prefecture]

 During the Edo period, food crises (famines) occurred repeatedly throughout Japan

-Morioka, which was under the control of the Nanbu clan, also the "four great famines of the Nanbu clan," resulting in an unprecedented food crisis that resulted in large numbers of people starving to death.
+In Morioka, which was part of the Nanbu domain"Four Great Famines of the Nanbu Domain"—occurred, resulting in an unprecedented food crisis and a large number of deaths from starvation.

 Therefore, Tennen Osho (later the third head priest of Soryuji Temple), who was the head priest of Gidaji Temple, the main temple of Soryuji Temple, made a vow to erect a stone Buddha statue as a memorial for the victims, and began construction after collecting donations from all over the Nanbu domain